Published on 22-Apr-2012

 The solution helped the SUNY Buffalo researchers consolidate all reporting and analysis in one location to improve the efficiency, sophistication and impact of their research.

-The SUNY researchers were able to reduce the time required to conduct analysis from 27.2 hours without the IBM Netezza data warehouse appliance to 11.7 minutes with it.
+The SUNY researchers were able to reduce the time required to conduct analysis from 27.2 hours to 11.7 minutes.

 The State University of New York (SUNY) at Buffalo is home to one of the leading multiple sclerosis (MS) research centers in the world.
 MS is a devastating, chronic neurological disease that affects nearly one million people worldwide.
 The disease causes physical and cognitive disabilities in individuals and is characterized by inflammation and neuro-degeneration of the brain and spinal cord.
 From the beginning, the genetics of MS were known to be complex and it was apparent that no single gene was likely causative for the disease.